Man jailed after threatening police, shouting racial slurs at children, attacking cook at restaurant

-Matthew Arnst, 34, of Kenosha, was charged Friday with possession of explosives, three counts of threats to a law enforcement officer, disorderly conduct and seven counts of bail jumping for the April 7 incident.
+Matthew Arnst, 34, of Kenosha, was charged Friday with possession of explosives, three counts of threats to a law enforcement officer, disorderly conduct and seven counts of bail jumping in connection to the Wednesday incident.

 In a separate filing, Arnst was charged with criminal damage to property and four counts of bail jumping for allegedly throwing a rock through a large window at the San Luis Grocery, 1824 52nd St.